 Bombay is well known for its street foods like pav bhaji, pani puri, misal pav and many more chats.
-While these foods are a good life savers for many in terms of affordability and availability in this metropolitan city, for many others these are the most toothsome foods on this earth.
-I suppose there can be none who don‘t like the Indian street food and especially Mumbai pav bhaji is something which draws everyone’s attention with an enticing aroma around.
+These foods are a good life savers for many in terms of affordability and availability in this city.
+For many others these are the most toothsome foods on this earth.
+I suppose there can be none who don‘t like the Indian street food, especially mumbai pav bhaji is something which draws everyone’s attention with an enticing aroma around.

-Since i have already posted Sanjeev Kapoor’s Mumbai Pav bhaji Recipe , thought of sharing this pav bhaji masala powder recipe too.
-There are many pav bhaji masala powders available in the market which can be used instantly, each one differs in the flavor and taste ,but the basic ingredients almost remain the same, and only the quantity of ingredients differ.
+Here iam sharing how to make the pav bhaji masala powder.
+There are many pav bhaji masala powders available in the market which can be used instantly, each one differs in the flavor and taste.
+But the basic ingredients almost remain the same, and only the quantity of ingredients differ slightly.

 For hygienic reasons, I make all my spice powders like punjabi garam masala powder, simple garam masala powder, biryani masala, korma masala, vangi bath powder and bisi bele bath powder at home.